 If you’re planning a longer trip, I would suggest splitting your time between staying in the city and on the beach.
 Do your cenote visits and other excursions while staying in town, and enjoy the beach once you’re there.
 This is what I did, although I wish I had spent more time staying on the beach.
 You really can waste a lot of time getting to and from the beach.

 I hope you enjoyed these Tulum travel tips and learned a thing or two.
-Have you been to Tulum?
-Tell me in the comments below!
-And if you want an epic hammock beach shot like the featured image I used for this post, head to Habitas.
+If you want an epic hammock beach shot like the featured image I used for this post, head to Habitas.
 That’s where I snapped this pic.
 The vibe, the music, the food, and the people were fantastic.